 Measure the maximum width and length at the room’s widest points.
 Label the width as 1 and the length as 2.

 Measure indentations (3, 4)

 Examples of indentations could be bay windows or chimney alcoves.
 For one fireplace indentation, for example, label the length 3 and the width 4.
-Label all other indentations separately so you can calculate their area in square metres/feet by multiplying the length by the width.
+Label all other indentations separately, so you can calculate their area in square meters/feet by multiplying the length by the width.
 This can then be deducted from the overall area.

 Measure the door frame (5)

 Don’t forget to consider the space under the door protruding out of the room.
 You’ll need a little extra carpet here as well.

 In order to calculate an estimation of how much carpet you will need, you need to multiply the main width (1) by the main length (2).
 This will give you the area in square meters (or feet) depending on which measuring system your carpet fitter uses.
 See example:

 3m (1) x 5m (2) = 15㎡

 You can then subtract the area of the indentations, and don’t forget to add on the space under the door.